learn-co-curriculum/dsc-linear-transformations-lab/README.md

 ## Try different types of transformations on the continuous variables

 Store your final features in a dataframe `features_final`

-* We decided not to include "ZN" anymore
-* We decided to perform transformations on the logtransformed data, except for "AGE" and "B" where the logtransforms did not improve the skewness.

 ## Summary
 Great!
 You've now transformed your final data using feature scaling and normalization, and stored them in the `features_final` dataframe.